The iAngler Tournament System

 Outdoors.cdr 2.cdr 1.cdr 1.cdr final.png

 The functionality supporting "Trash Tournaments" and "Research Events" is now being moved to a new application dedicated to those functions.
-The new application, "Outdoors - Competition, Conservation, Research", will be available in February 2020.
+The new application, "Outdoors - Competition, Conservation, Research", will be available in early 2025.

 The “Outdoors” mobile application will be an enhanced version of the iAngler Tournament mobile application.
 These changes will also be incorporated in the iAngler Tournament mobile application.